adowlin/spookathon-team7/README.md

 ### Aims

 **Site owner's goal**
-Provide a fun experience for users that visit the site and be able to follow the story smoovly.
+Provide a fun experience for users that visit the site and be able to follow the story smoothly.

 **External user’s goal**
 Interact with the HTML Halloween story and be taken through an immersive journey.